administrcms/listview/README.md

 // You can set formatters on each column.
 // This allows you to manipulate the output value of the column.
-// It is possible to pass multiple formatters to a columns.
+// It is possible to pass multiple formatters to a column.
 // In this example - add path to the value, if you are not
 // keeping the whole path in db.
 Put an image tag instead of plain text.
 // Possible values are a Closure, path to formatter class